sverrirs/jekyll-paginate-v2/examples/03-tags/README.md

 * index.md
 * byisbn.md

-Most pages are self explanatory and most implement an advanced sorting mechanism of books by the nested attribute `rank`.
+Most pages are self explanatory and most sort books by the nested attribute `rank`.

 ### byisbn.md
 Demonstrates how to have multiple pagination pages defined in the root of the site without their pagination pages clashing.
 Uses permalinks to achieve this.